cgcardona/cgcardona.github.com/_posts/2013-02-15-notes-from-the-ember-state-of-the-union-talk.md

 ### Example from Discourse

-Yahuda is showing an example of URLs on [discourse](http://meta.discourse.org/).
+Yehuda is showing an example of URLs on [discourse](http://meta.discourse.org/).
 Basically showing that `EmberJS` can handle infinite scrolling and passing on deep state of the app via a url.